 The Visitor Permit (FMM) will always expire after the number of days written on the permit: it cannot be extended beyond the number of days the immigration official grants when you arrive in Mexico, even if this is less than the maximum allowance of 180 days; and cannot be renewed.
 You must leave the country before it expires.

-Documentation: For a summary of the documentation required to enter Mexico, see Documents required for travel and entry to Mexico
+For a summary of the documentation required to enter Mexico, see Documents required for travel and entry to Mexico

-Minors Traveling to Mexico: Minors traveling to Mexico alone, or unaccompanied by at least one parent or their legal guardian: Read Traveling with Minors to Mexico.
+Minors traveling to Mexico alone, or unaccompanied by at least one parent or their legal guardian: Read Traveling with Minors to Mexico.

-Passport validity: The maximum period of time that a visitor/tourist may stay in Mexico under the auspice of a FMM (see above) is six months.
-Therefore we recommend that your passport, regardless of country of origin, should be valid for a minimum period of six months, however long you intend to stay to avoid any potential problems at the port of entry.
 Immigration authorities at the port of entry may allow or deny entry of any person into Mexico.
 If you have a passport that is valid for less than six months and you intend to stay in Mexico for a short period of time —perhaps a vacation— the Immigration Officer might allow you entry, especially if you can show a return air ticket.
-Notwithstanding this, we recommend that you and your family members hold passports valid for at least six months from the date you intend to enter Mexico.

-For holders of U.S. Passport Cards: U.S. passport cards are less expensive than passport books and can be used by U.S. citizens who cross the border between the United States and Mexico by land or sea.
-These look like a driver’s licence, and are more robust and less bulky than a passport book.
+U.S. passport cards are less expensive than passport books and can be used by U.S. citizens who cross the border between the United States and Mexico by land or sea.
+These look like a driver’s license, and are more robust and less bulky than a passport book.
 You can learn more about Passport Cards on this page of the US State Department web site.
 If you are a holder of a U.S. Passport Card, please note that this is NOT valid for air travel to Mexico.
 Passport Cards can only be used to cross the border between the United States and Mexico by land or sea ports.
-A passport is required for air travel to and from the the United States
+A passport is required for air travel to and from the the United States.

 See Also: Travel to Mexico via the USA

-Arriving to Mexico by cruise ship: If you are traveling on a cruise ship that visits Mexico, you will be asked to complete a Visitors Permit/FMM (see information above) at your first Mexican port-of-call.
-This FMM will be valid for a maximum of 21 days.
+If you are traveling on a cruise ship that visits Mexico, you will be asked to complete a Visitors Permit/FMM (see information above) at your first Mexican port-of-call.
+This permit will be valid for a maximum of 21 days.
 Ask your cruise company for details.

-Traveling in transit through Mexico: As of February 17, 2004 foreigners passing through one of Mexico’s international airports to a third country no longer require a visa or any migratory documentation, provided that they remain at the airport and depart Mexico within 24 hours of arrival.
+As of February 2004 foreigners passing through one of Mexico’s international airports to a third country no longer require a visa or any migratory documentation, provided that they remain at the airport and depart Mexico within 24 hours of arrival.

 See Also: Entry Procedure at Mexican Ports